pavitrabhalla/GoMail/README.md

       </code></pre>

 <h4>How does it work</h4>
-The service uses Amazon Web Services-Simple Email Service (AWS SES) and SendGrid as the two email service providers.
-These are highly reliable, provide extensive developer support and are easy to integrate with Python.
+GoMail uses Amazon Web Services-Simple Email Service (AWS SES) and SendGrid as the two email service providers.
+These services are highly reliable, provide extensive developer support and are easy to integrate with Python.
+GoMail chooses AWS SES as the default service to send email, but if it fails or SES goes down, it switches to Sendgrid to fulfill the request.